Marriott Data Breach: How 500 Million People Might Be Affected

 What You Should Do After The Marriott Data Breach

-If your data was among the 500 million customers affected by Marriott’s data breach, you would want to make some changes quickly.
+If your data was among the 500 million customers affected by the Marriott International data breach, you would want to make some changes quickly.

 First, change all your online login passwords and use complex combinations of letters, numbers, and symbols.